SeaOfNodes/Simple/chapter10/README.md

 ## Null Pointer Analysis

-The Simple language syntax allows a pointer variable to be specified as Null-able - and it prevents ever throwing a Null Pointer Exception.
-The compiler tries to decide in a null check is needed, and if needed and missing the compiler rejects the program (asking the user to insert a null check).
+The Simple language syntax allows a pointer variable to be specified as null-able - and it prevents ever throwing a Null Pointer Exception.
+The compiler decides if a null check is needed, and if needed and missing the compiler rejects the program (asking the user to insert a null check).

 When the Parser encounters conditions that test the truthiness of a pointer variable, it uses this knowledge to refine the type information in the branches that follow.